zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

-   During the import process, Zammad treats **all messages** (including ones you've already read from months or years ago) as if they had been sent today: senders will receive auto-replies saying
+   During the import process, Zammad treats **all messages** (including ones you've already read from months or years ago) as if they had been sent today: senders will receive auto-replies and tickets are created with state "new" for each message.
-   “your message has been received and we'll get back to you within 24 hours,” and tickets created for each message will be marked as “new”.

    Use this option to disable this behavior for messages more than two weeks old.